qiego/WordsGrid/privacy.md

-This app does not collect any user personal information.
+WordsGrid does not collect any data.